 Can you make this dairy-free?

 Sure.
-Feel free to use your desired dairy-free milk and skip adding the butter to the recipe.
+Feel free to use your desired dairy-free milk and skip adding butter to the recipe.

 What about making this dark-chocolate pudding?